-- A minimum of 25% of the career technical and workforce education program courses required for the certificate must have been completed in residence at Odessa College. - Students who are not exempt from the provisions of TSI or not in a TSI-waived certificate program must pass all three sections of the TSIA and have scores reported to Odessa College. - Discharge of all financial obligations to Odessa College prior to graduation. - Veterans who have one year active service credit may satisfy KINE requirement, if any, by submitting a copy of Form DD-214 to the Records Office.
+- Students who are not exempt from the provisions of TSI or not in a TSI-waived certificate program must pass all three sections of the TSIA and have scores reported to Odessa College. - Discharge of all financial obligations to Odessa College prior to graduation. - Veterans who have one year active service credit may satisfy KINE requirement, if any, by submitting a copy of Form DD-214 to the Records Office.